-• When you press the PTT button and the phone system is not available, a long tone sounds.
-Press (a) to hang up.
+- When you press the PTT button and the phone system is not available, a long tone NO PHONE sounds.
+Press ® button. to hang up.
 Radio returns to the home display.
-NO PHONE • When a channel is not available, a busy tone sounds.
-The radio will automatically connect when a channel opens.
-PHONE BUSY • When the phone system is busy, a long tone sounds.
+When a channel is not available, a busy tone sounds.
+The radio will automatically PHONE BUSY connect when a channel opens.
+When the phone system is busy, a long tone sounds.
 Try your call later.
-Press to hang up.
+Press (a) PHONE BUSY button, to hang up.
 Radio returns to the home display.
-PHONE BUSY • The system does not acknowledge your call.
-Press to hang up.
-Radio returns to the home display.
-NO ACKNOWLDG

-Notes: • A high-pitched tone, generated when you release the PTT button, indicates to the landline party that he or she can begin talking.

-- You have the option of sending additional digits (overdial), such as an extension number, or credit card or PIN numbers, to the phone system.
+The system does not NO ACKNOWLDG acknowledge your call.
+Press nbutton, to hang up.
+Radio returns to the home display. - Notes: A high-pitched tone, generated when you release the PTT button, indicates to the landline party that he or she can begin talking. - You have the option of sending additional digits (overdial), such as an extension number, or credit card or PIN numbers, to the phone system.
 If the radio is programmed for live overdial, every digit entered after the call is connected is sent to the phone system. - If the radio is programmed for buffered overdial, the digits pressed are entered into memory and then sent when the PTT button is pressed.
 Press the PTT to send either digits or voice, but not both at the same time.